 In October 2010, the U.S. Department of Transportation awarded RTA a $10.5 million TIGER II grant to rebuild the station.
 Combined with a $2 million earmark from former Senator George V. Voinovich, the project is fully funded for construction.
 TIGER stands for Transportation Investment Generating Economic Recovery.

-The design team was led by URS Corporation with The Planning Partnership, Cannon Design, LV Surveying, and others.
+A team, led by URS Corporation with The Planning Partnership, Cannon Design, LV Surveying and others, worked on the design from October 2007 to October 2011.
 This project is required by the Federal Transit Admnistration to bring the station into full compliance with ADA accessibility regulations.

 A look at the future station